Starting a California LLC is Easy

 Step 1: Create A Name For Your California LLC

-Before you do an LLC California registration, you'll need to come up with a name.
+Before you do a California LLC registration, you'll need to come up with a name.
 Your business name needs to be catchy for branding purposes and legitimate for legal purposes.

 We go into depth on this topic in our LLC naming guide.
 We’ll go over the basics below.